datopia/pixyll/_posts/2018-11-03-blockchain-information-system.md

 blockchains, represent epistemologically coherent _information systems_ --- the
 former forgets, the latter is often reluctant to remember when it counts<sup>1</sup>.
-More consequentially, we'll suggest that sound information systems are a prerequisite for solving many of the problems that engage us as a community.
+More consequentially, we'll suggest that sound information systems are a prerequisite for solving many of the problems which engage us as a community.

 By continual, grating appeal to _immutable databases_ as a set of solutions from